bilawalriaz/static-file-host/README.md

    Replace `your_username` and `your_password` with your desired credentials for directory browsing. ***It is recommended to change this or else anyone can browse the contents of the CDN from the root page.***

 4. Access your files:
-   - Drop any files into your CDN directory (e.g /cdn)
+   - Drop any files into your CDN directory (e.g /cdn) using Filezilla/WinSCP/Cyberduck/SFTP/FTP/whatever
    - File browsing: `http://localhost:7432` (requires authentication)
    - Direct file access: `http://localhost:7432/your-file.jpg` (no authentication required)
    - Use Cloudflare Tunnel to expose HTTP localhost on port 7432 with your desired domain

 ![Cloudflare Tunnel](https://cdn.hyperflash.uk/cftunnelstaticfilehost.png)

+### Considerations
+Make your filenames relatively unique or else people may be able to guess their URLs - you shouldn't be hosting sensitive information like this anyway, but hey, you can do whatever the fuck you like ;)

+## Future features?
+- A way to easily explore access logs
+- A portal to upload files through

 ## Configuration